JhoselinRam/scigrapher/README.md

 ### Get Datasets

-This method returns an array containing all the datasets associated with the graph.
+This method returns an object containing all the datasets associated with the graph.

 *Method:*